How to improve your credit score rating [Update]

 • Late payments decrease your credit rating

 Pay your accounts on or before their due date.
 This will increase your credit rating and reflect positively on your credit history.
-This applies to all accounts, from retail accounts, to credit cards, personal loans, bond repayments and car finance.
-Every overdue payment slowly chips away at your credit score, and will result in defaults, judgement and ultimately blacklistings.
+This applies to all accounts, from retail accounts to credit cards, personal loans, bond repayments and car finance.
+Every overdue payment slowly lowers your credit score and will result in defaults, judgements, and ultimately blacklistings.

 • Review your accounts constantly